blueprismo/blueprismo.github.io/content/posts/Websocket_unprotected/index.md

 Sec-WebSocket-Accept: mi0J6oYY40on/uTajuMWA/m+Ckc=
 ```

-See, a cookies is set and there's nothing regarding CSRF tokens, looks promising!
-But what about if we delete the cookies and reconnect again, will we be able to interact with the server?
+See, a cookie is set and there's nothing regarding CSRF tokens, looks promising!

-sending a websocket message:
-> Unable to verify your identity, please log in before chatting with me.

 We can see that we need the cookie to be able to use the chat, so chat interaction is solely managed by the cookie.

 The only interactions we can do as a non-privileged user are the following:

 ```yaml
 You: hello
 Bot: Hello, welcome to our new service.
 I am a bot so I only can do those actions:
 - Tell you who is the best hacker
 - Tell you a secret